bahlo/arne.me/content/articles/book-review-how-to-win-friends.md

 ---
-title: "How to Win Friends and Influence People"
+title: "Book Review: How to Win Friends and Influence People"
-author: "Dale Carnegie"
+description: "A review of the book How to Win Friends and Influence People by Dale Carnegie"
-dateRead: "2023-08-12"
+published: "2023-08-12"
-rating: 4
-cover: "./_cover.jpg"
+location: "Frankfurt, Germany"
 ---

 When I first heard of this book I immediately dismissed it, mostly due to the